steshaw/cardano-node/doc/getting-started/understanding-config-files.md

 * `valency` tells the node how many connections your node should have.
 It only has an effect for dns addresses.
 If a dns address is given, valency governs to how many resolved ip addresses should we maintain active (hot) connection; for ip addresses, valency is used as a Boolean value, where `0` means to ignore the address.

-Your __block-producing__ node must __ONLY__ talk to your __relay nodes__, and the relay node should talk to other relay nodes in the network.
-Go to our telegram channel to find out IP addresses and ports of peers.
+Your __block-producing__ node must __ONLY__ talk to your __relay nodes__, and the relay nodes should talk to other relay nodes in the network.
+Go to https://explorer.cardano.org/relays/topology.json to find out IP addresses and ports of peers.

 #### The P2P topology.json file